H2CO3/Sparkling/doc/semantics.md

 These are accessed by the means of the member-of and method call operators, as described in Section 3.

-Strings, arrays and user info objects have a class.
-The class of a value may be accessed through its `class` property.
-Strings and arrays have "built-in" methods (i. e. methods defined by the standard library).
+Strings, arrays, hashmaps, functions and user info objects may have a class.
+Strings, arrays, hashmaps and functions have "built-in" methods, defined by the standard library.
 The class of all of these types may be extended or altered by assigning functions to their members.
-In addition, individual arrays and user info objects (instances) may also be associated with a class so as to extend their behavior with custom, user-defined functionality.
-This can be achieved by assiging a new class to their `class` property.
+In addition, individual user info objects (instances) may also be associated with a class so as to extend their behavior with custom, user-defined functionality.

 §4.1.
 Special pre-defined properties.
 The documentation of most predefined methods and properties can be found in the documentation of the standard library.
 The property `length` is worth mentioning separately.
-This read-only property only exists on strings and arrays, and yields their length in bytes and key-value pairs, respectively.
+This read-only property only exists on strings, arrays and hashmaps, and yields their length in terms of bytes, values or key-value pairs, respectively.